Blister: Blood blister

 the surface of the skin ruptures (breaks), and blood leaks into a tear between the layers of skin.
 This can happen if the skin is crushed, pinched or aggressively squeezed.

 Medical conditions

-There are also a number of medical conditions that cause blisters.
-The most common are chickenpox, herpes, impetigo, and a form of eczema called dyshidrosis.
+A number of medical conditions can cause blisters.
+The most common include chickenpox, herpes, impetigo, and a form of eczema called dyshidrosis.
 Other, much rarer conditions that cause blisters include: